sidebar hamburger menu

 • Virtuozzo 6

-The exact list of compatible kernels can be found on the following link: https://patches.kernelcare.com/.
+The exact list of compatible kernels can be found at the following link: https://patches.kernelcare.com/

 Standard OS kernels are required in most cases unless the custom kernel is supported.

-The software can be installed on the running server and doesn't require a reboot.
+The software can be installed on a running server and doesn't require a reboot.

 Basic Linux skills are sufficient to deploy KernelCare on AWS.
 Simple deployments involve just an EC2 instance.
-KernelCare is available as BYOL model.
-You need to register in our customer portal to get the trial license.
+KernelCare is available using the BYOL model.
+You need to register in our customer portal to get a trial license.
 Once you get the trial license, you need to register your running EC2 instance with the activation key.

-Generally, KernelCare requires HTTPS connection to two servers for the proper work:
+Generally, KernelCare requires connection to only two servers to work:

-If your servers don't have direct Internet access but can gain access to the Internet using proxy, the configuration is not that different.
-KernelCare can pick up standard environment variables for proxy.
+If your servers don't have direct Internet access but can gain access to the Internet using a proxy, the configuration is not that different.
+KernelCare can pick up standard environment variables for proxies.

 # export http_proxy=http://proxy.domain.com:port